durandaltheta/sthread/README.md

 [Interprocess Considerations](#interprocess-considerations)

 ## Purpose
-This library's purpose is to simplify setting up useful c++ threading, and to enable trivial inter-thread message passing of C++ objects.
+This library's purpose is to simplify setting up useful C++ threading, and to enable trivial inter-thread message passing of C++ objects.
 That is, message passing with support for proper C++ construction and destruction instead of blind `memcpy()` calls, allowing C++ objects to be passed around.

 The library provides a handful of objects which support this goal:
 - `st::channel`